Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

 During propagation, UHECRs lose energy through interactions with the cosmic microwave and infrared backgrounds, restricting their horizon to tens of megaparsecs at the highest energies \cite{greisen1966,zatsepin1966,2012APh....39...33A}.
 On such scales, the universe is highly inhomogeneous, raising the prospect of linking anisotropies in arrival directions to nearby structure \cite{2022MNRAS.510.1289V}.

 Observational progress in recent years has revealed a set of striking clues.
-The Pierre Auger Observatory (Auger; \cite{2015172}), which observes the Southern sky below a declination of $24.8^\circ$, has reported a hotspot above $38$\,EeV in the direction of Centaurus A \cite{2022ApJ...935..170A}.
-The Telescope Array (TA; \cite{ABUZAYYAD201287}), which observes the Northern sky above $-16.0^\circ$, has identified two excess regions, or “hotspots”: one toward the Perseus--Pisces supercluster above $25$\,EeV \cite{TAhotspot25}, and another toward Ursa Major above $57$\,EeV \cite{ta2014hotspot57}.
-In addition to these intermediate-scale excesses, Auger has measured a large-scale dipole above $\sim 8$\,EeV pointing away from the Galactic plane and roughly aligned with nearby large-scale structure \cite{auger2017dipole}.
+The Pierre Auger Observatory (Auger; \cite{2015172}), which observes the Southern sky below a declination of $44.8^\circ$, has reported an excess region, or “hotspot”, above $38$\,EeV in the direction of Centaurus A \cite{2022ApJ...935..170A}.
+The Telescope Array (TA; \cite{ABUZAYYAD201287}), which observes the Northern sky above $-16.0^\circ$, has identified two hotspots: one toward the Perseus--Pisces supercluster above $25$\,EeV \cite{TAhotspot25}, and another toward Ursa Major above $57$\,EeV \cite{ta2014hotspot57}.
+In addition to these intermediate-scale excesses, Auger has measured a large-scale dipole above $\sim 8$\,EeV pointing away from the Galactic plane and roughly aligned with nearby large-scale structure, after accounting for deflections in the Galactic magnetic field\cite{Auger2017dipole,2024ApJ...975L..21B}.

 Independent information comes from composition studies.
 Measurements of the depth of shower maximum, $X_{\mathrm{max}}$ show a trend toward heavier nuclei at the highest energies \cite{auger2017composition}.
-This behavior points to charge-dependent limits to particle acceleration, with the maximum energy scaling with nuclear charge $Z$.
-Persistent differences between the northern (TA) and southern (Auger) spectra add further complexity: the TA spectrum appears harder and cuts off at higher energy, a tension that remains even after careful cross-calibration \cite{Auger2020PRDSpectrum,TAspectrum2023}.
+This behavior points to charge-dependent limits to particle acceleration.
+Persistent differences between the northern (TA) and southern (Auger) spectra add further complexity: the TA spectrum appears harder and cuts off at higher energy.
+Calibration alone cannot explain this difference \cite{Auger2020PRDSpectrum,TAspectrum2023}.
 Taken together, these observations suggest that the UHECR sky is structured, nearby, and of mixed composition \cite{Plotko:2022urd}.

 Multiple source classes have been proposed to account for these signals, including active galactic nuclei (AGN), gamma-ray bursts, starburst galaxies, and galaxy clusters \cite{abraham2007agn,2015ApJ...804...15A,Waxman:1995vg,anchordoqui2019review}.
-While some correlations between UHECRs and nearby AGN catalogs have been reported, their significance remains modest and debated.
-Despite such efforts, no single class has yet been firmly established, motivating theoretical work on how magnetic propagation and local structure shape the observed flux \cite{Waxman:1996zn,2000JHEP...02..035H,2022MNRAS.510.1289V,2023MNRAS.524..631T}.
+While correlations between UHECRs and nearby AGN catalogs and starburst galaxies have been reported \cite{Aab_2018}, no single class has been firmly established.